gabetucker2/gostack/README.md

 > `stack.vals`
 >> Returns an interface array to represent the elements in the Stack
 >
->> It is highly recommended against accessing this property, as the entire purpose of this project is for you to avoid having to manage this property manually as opposed to by using our functions
+>> It is highly recommended against accessing this property, as the entire purpose of this project is for you not to have to manage arrays manually

 <h3>len</h3>